otaviof/os-custom-paketo-builder/os/README.md

 ## Deploying

-To rollout the application in OpenShift, create a new `deployment` and expose it with:
+Rolling out the application in OpenShift can be achieved with the following commands:

 ```bash
 oc new-app nodejs-ex:latest